Harrison-Healthcare/Risk-Calculator/docs/methodology/methodology.md

 To address these limitations, we recommend using a survival-power method, which ensures interpretability and bounded output.
 This approach is based on survival analysis principles and provides probabilistically sound estimates that cannot exceed 100%.

-To ensure numerical stability when combining many risk factors, we first compute CRR via log-sum aggregation, then convert to absolute risk:
+To ensure numerical stability when combining many risk factors, we first compute CRR via log-ratio aggregation, then convert to absolute risk:

 ```math
 \Delta = \ln(\mathrm{CIR}) - \ln(\mathrm{PR})